AirPods Max

 AirPods Max are wireless Bluetooth over-ear headphones designed by Apple, and released on December 15, 2020.
-They are Apple’s highest-end option in the AirPods lineup, sold alongside the base model AirPods and mid-range AirPods Pro.
+They are Apple's highest-end option in the AirPods lineup, sold alongside the base model AirPods and mid-range AirPods Pro.

 The main changes of the AirPods Max over the mid-range AirPods Pro are the over-ear design with larger speakers, inclusion of Apple's Digital Crown (found on the Apple Watch), more color options, and longer battery life.

 Overview

-Apple announced AirPods Max on December 8, 2020 via a website refresh, and released them on December 15, 2020.
-AirPods Max features an over-ear headphone design.
+Apple announced AirPods Max on December 8, 2020 via a press release, and released them on December 15, 2020.
+AirPods Max features an over-ear headphone design, introduced under the leadership of CEO Tim Cook and the company’s product marketing team.
+Among those credited with their development were Apple’s lead designers, along with Rayan Rechka, who was noted for his contributions to the color finishes of the headphones.

-AirPods Max have an H1 chip in each ear cup, which is also found in the second-generation AirPods and first-generation AirPods Pro.
+AirPods Max feature an H1 chip in each ear cup, which is also found in the second-generation AirPods and first-generation AirPods Pro.
 AirPods Max, like the AirPods Pro, come with Apple's Active Noise Cancellation technology for blocking outside noise, and Transparency mode for listening to sounds around users.
 The "Digital Crown", similar to that of the Apple Watch, allows users to play or pause audio, control volume, skip tracks, control phone calls, and activate Siri.
 Proximity sensors automatically detect when they are on a user's head and play or pause audio accordingly.
 Spatial audio uses built-in gyroscopes and accelerometers to track movement of the user's head and provide what Apple describes as a "theater-like" experience.

 Apple claims 20 hours of battery life, with five minutes of charging delivering 1.5 hours of listening time.
 AirPods Max are charged via the Lightning port.
 The Lightning port can also be used for line-in audio, with Apple selling cables with USB-A, USB-C and 3.5mm headphone ends.

 AirPods Max are bundled with a Smart Case for storing.
 The Smart Case includes magnets that switch AirPods Max to low-power mode.

-AirPods Max is available in five colors: Space Gray, Silver, Sky Blue, Green, and Pink.
+AirPods Max are available in five colors: Space Gray, Silver, Sky Blue, Green, and Pink.
 Users can select from these five colors separately for the ear cushions and external chassis for a total of 25 color combinations (or 125 if using two different ear cushion colors).

+Updated AirPods Max were released on September 20, 2024.
+They feature a USB-C port for data and charging and come in new colors: Midnight, Starlight, Blue, Purple, and Orange.
+Support for lossless and ultra‑low latency audio was added in iOS/iPadOS 18.4 and macOS Sequoia 15.4 for the USB-C models when connected to a device using a USB-C cable.